Gaurav-Jaiswal-1/Text-to-Image-Generation-Using-HuggingFace/README.md

 ## **Note-**

 If you're using this repo then make sure that you're using in it google colab.
-Combine both the files and use it in colab
+Combine both the files and use it in colab.

 ## **References**